Icy road conditions caused fatal crash near Edgerton, police say

-Icy road conditions Wednesday morning are being blamed on a two-car crash near Edgerton that claimed the life of one of the drivers.
+Icy road conditions Wednesday morning are being blamed on a two-car crash near Edgerton that claimed the life of a 20-year-old Janesville man.

-The crash happened shortly before 7 a.m. on Highway 51 at Manoque Road, the Rock County Sheriff's Office said.
+The crash happened shortly before 7 a.m. on Highway 51 south of North Kidder Road in the town of Fulton, the Rock County Sheriff's Office said.

+The Sheriff's Office report said the Janesville man was driving south on Highway 51 when he lost control of his car on the snow-covered and slippery highway while starting to crest a hill, sliding into the northbound lane and getting hit broadside by a pickup truck driven by a 45-year-old Janesville man.

+The two vehicles came to a stop in the highway, blocking both directions of traffic.

 The name of the fatal victim was not released pending notification of family.